-- As Dr. Bruce Ames, noted cancer researcher, reports, deficiency of vitamin B12, vitamin B6, folic acid, niacin, vitamin C, vitamin E, iron, and/or zinc can cause cellular DNA damage, mutations, and excessive oxidative stress contributing to the development of cancer.
+- As Dr. Bruce Ames, noted cancer researcher, reports, deficiency of vitamins B12, vitamin B6, folic acid, niacin, vitamin C, vitamin E, iron, and/or zinc can cause cellular DNA damage, mutations, and excessive oxidative stress contributing to the development of cancer.
 (12)

 4. Today’s unprecedented load of nutrient-depleting environmental toxins requires more nutrients for detoxification.